Find synonyms Find exact match

 Adverse effects of dopamine agonists — Adverse effects caused by dopamine agonists (DAs) are similar to those of levodopa, including nausea, vomiting, sleepiness, orthostatic hypotension, confusion, and hallucinations.
 Peripheral edema is common with the chronic use of DAs but is rare in patients using levodopa alone.
 In the systematic review of 29 trials and 5247 patients cited above, those assigned to DA treatment were significantly more likely than patients assigned to levodopa therapy to develop side effects of edema, somnolence, constipation, dizziness, hallucinations, and nausea .
 In addition, patients assigned to DA therapy were significantly more likely to discontinue treatment due to adverse events (OR 2.49, 95% CI 2.08-2.98).

 These adverse effects of DAs can usually be avoided by initiating treatment with very small doses and titrating to therapeutic levels slowly over several weeks.
 Patients intolerant of one DA may tolerate another.
 As with all of the antiparkinsonian drugs, elderly and demented patients are much more susceptible to psychiatric side effects.

-Accumulating evidence suggests that the use of DAs as a class may lead to compulsive use of dopaminergic drugs and/or impulse control disorders in a small percentage of patients taking these drugs (see 'Dopaminergic dysregulation syndrome' below and 'Impulse control disorders' below).
+Accumulating evidence suggests that the use of DAs as a class may lead to compulsive use of dopaminergic drugs and/or impulse control disorders in up to 15 percent of patients taking these drugs (see 'Dopaminergic dysregulation syndrome' below and 'Impulse control disorders' below).

 The use of transdermal rotigotine is associated with skin site reactions, typically transient and mild to moderate in severity, but occasionally severe enough to result in discontinuation.